-Before you create an Application Profile, review your architectural requirements to determine the type of profile for your application.
-Use the following list to understand and discover nuances and dependencies for your application.
+Before you create an Application Profile, review your architectural requirements to determine the type of profile required for your application.
+Use the following list to consider the different aspects required for your application.

 |No.||Consideration||Links||Action Items and Details|

-Identify and provide a top-down hierarchy for these services.
+Identify and provide a top-down hierarchy for the required services

 |2||Does you application contain multiple tiers?||See Service Configuration|

 For each tier, provide the list of dependent services.
 The services listed in this section also identify the dependency from the service deployment perspective.